 Praslin Bengals

-(We update this page frequently.
+(We update this page regularly.

-The information you see is always up to date)
+The information you see is always current)

 Sugar x Revlis

-Planned birth of kittens: March 2023
+Planned birth of kittens: mid/late May 2023

 quality first